 $ reprozip reset

-After tracing all the runs from the experiment and optionally editing the configuration file, the experiment package can be created by using the following command:
+After tracing all the runs from the experiment and optionally editing the configuration file, the experiment bundle can be created by using the following command:

-where <package-name> is the name given to the package.
+where <bundle> is the name given to the package.
 This command generates a

 .rpz file in the current directory, which can then be sent to others so that the experiment can be reproduced.
 For more information regarding the unpacking step, please see Using reprounzip.